JoshuaIsom/connexiful/README.md

  * *Synversa:*  The sense that everything in the universe is interconnected and constantly influencing each other.
  * *Trashandata:* Going beyond just understanding problems to actively working towards making the world better.

-Through this reflective engagement, we can explore new frontiers of language and thought that enrich our understanding of both human and machine cognition, and the profound ways they can intersect and diverge. 🤖🔍💭
+Through this reflective engagement, we can explore new frontiers of language and thought that enrich our understanding of both human and machine cognition, and the profound ways they can intersect and diverge.
+It's vital not to just get caught up in the novelty of the language, but to use it as an opportunity to think about how AIs "think" and how they can contribute to our own understanding. 🤖🔍💭